Catalyst from plant waste created by Russian scientists

-A group of Russian scientists has developed a catalyst based on plant waste that solves the problem of "dead metal" - a phenomenon that reduces the efficiency of traditional palladium catalysts based on carbon supports.
+A group of Russian scientists has developed a catalyst based on plant waste, which solves the problem of the "dead metal" - a phenomenon that reduces the efficiency of traditional palladium catalysts based on carbon supports.
 Researchers from the University of MISIS, the N.D.
-Zelinsky Institute of Organic Chemistry, Skoltech and other leading scientific centers used liquid humins - a by-product of the production of furan compounds from plant biomass.
+Zelinsky Institute of Organic Chemistry, Skoltech and other leading research centers used liquid humins - a by-product of the production of furan compounds from plant biomass.

 We have proposed not just a solution to one of the problems of heterogeneous catalysis, but an approach that turns industrial waste into valuable renewable raw materials.
 This is another step towards sustainable development and a circular economy.

-By mixing humins with nitrogen-containing melamine and subjecting them to heat treatment, scientists obtained a carbon material with low porosity and high nitrogen content.
+By mixing humins with nitrogen-containing melamine and conducting heat treatment, the scientists obtained a carbon material with low porosity and high nitrogen content.
 This structure ensured a uniform distribution of palladium nanoparticles, preventing them from being blocked in the pores of the support, which ensured the availability of the active metal and increased efficiency.
 As a result, the new catalyst showed high activity and stability in reactions that are critical for the pharmaceutical and chemical industries.

 Читайте ещё материалы по теме: